explosion/curated-transformers/README.md

 **Only one attention layer in eight models**

 Curated Transformers is a transformer library for PyTorch.
-Curated Transformers provides state-of-the-art models that are composed from a set of reusable components.
+It provides state-of-the-art models that are composed from a set of reusable components.
 The stand-out features of Curated Transformer are:

 - ⚡️ Supports state-of-the art transformer models, including LLMs such